Access and Use Information

 Students and faculty may show an active Sewanee identification card at any library circulation desk in order to borrow materials from Vanderbilt Libraries.

 Members of the Association of Research Libraries have established a program to extend borrowing privileges to faculty members of other research universities that are ARL members.
-Borrowing privileges are available in all libraries except Eskind Biomedical Library.
-See a list of participating institutions.
-Contact Library Administration, 611 Central Library (615-322-7100), for details.
+Borrowing privileges are available in all Vanderbilt Libraries.
+See a list of participating institutions (.pdf).
+Contact Library Administration, 611 Central Library (615-322-3478), for details.

-Students enrolled in the International Baccalaureate programs at Hunter's Lane High School and at Franklin High School may borrow courtesy access cards for the Heard Library system from their schools' IB coordinators.
+Students enrolled in the International Baccalaureate programs at Hunter's Lane High School and at Franklin High School may borrow courtesy access cards for the Heard Libraries system from their schools' IB coordinators.

 The Law Library extends reading privileges to members of the legal profession and other persons as authorized by Law Library administration.
 For more information, please contact Susan Grider, Administrative Coordinator for the Law Library, at (615) 322-2187.